secretsciencelab/secretcampfire/docs/ADVANCED.md

 As time goes by, the master code will get updated to a newer version.
 But, your server does not automatically get updated and it will remain on the older `snapshot`.
 This is so that your blog doesn't change unless you say so.

 To upgrade your blog to the latest master code, please see [UPGRADING](UPGRADING.md).
+Upgrading does not touch any data you have stored your database.
+Your data is kept safe and unmolested.